-One-on-One Sessions: Faculty can email a request to ctle@atlantic.edu to set up an in-person or remote appointment to review and/or practice specific tools, solve specific teaching needs, or discuss available resources and ideas for course assignments, activities, and greater student engagement.
+One-on-One Sessions: Faculty can email a request to ctle@atlanticcape.edu to set up an inperson or remote appointment to review and/or practice specific tools, solve specific teaching needs, or discuss available resources and ideas for course assignments, activities, and greater student engagement.
 These sessions typically run from 10 to 60 minutes.